mkearney/mikewk.com/content/post/2018-09-17-tick-marks-var-names-and-ggplot2.md

 variables when calculating `summarize()` values.

-Regardless, while it's definitely a good idea to provide your own summary variable names, you will invariably find yourself in a situation in which you would like to plot summarized variables that were named using with the text of the expressions used to create them.
+Regardless, while it's definitely a good idea to provide your own summary variable names, you will invariably find yourself in a situation where you would like to plot summarized variables that were named using the text of the expressions used to create them.

 Thus, my goal with this post is to identify **three common mistakes users make when attempting to map variables** from [`dplyr::summarize()`](https://dplyr.tidyverse.org/reference/summarise.html)